PanicAtTheCisco/cybersec-toolbox/content/index.md

 ### About
 * This is a repository of Cybersecurity tools and resources that I think are useful.
 * Many of these are taken from the Parrot OS default bookmarks.
 Many I have added myself.
 * I won't be adding descriptions to everything as I don't feel like curating that.
-I will for some specific stuff though.
+I will for some stuff though.